-Under the terms of the 1999 Plan, 2000 Plan, 2002 Plan and 2006 Plan, each of which provides for the grant of incentive and non-qualified options: incentive stock options are granted with an exercise price equal to the fair market value of our common stock at the grant date and for a term of not more than ten years; non-qualified stock options may be granted with an exercise price of not less than 85% of fair market value of our common stock at the grant date and for a term of not more than to date, the Company has elected to grant non-qualified stock options under these plans with a three year term.
+In addition, each of our stock option plans provides for the grant of incentive and non-qualified options.
+Incentive stock options are granted with an exercise price equal to the fair market value of our common stock at the grant date and for a term of not more than ten years.
+Non-qualified stock options may be granted with an exercise price of not less than 85% of fair market value of our common stock at the grant date and for a term of not more than five years.
+To date, the Company has elected to grant non-qualified stock options under these plans with a three year term.

-The 1999 Plan provides for the purchase of up to 1,000,000 shares of our common stock.
-As of September 30, 2008, options to purchase 881,771 shares of our common stock were outstanding and options to purchase up to 11,358 shares of our common stock were available for grant under the 1999 Plan.
+The 1999 Stock Option Plan (the "1999 Plan") provides for the purchase of up to 1,000,000 shares of the Company's common stock.
+The 1999 Plan terminated on June 10, 2009; however options granted under the plan that were outstanding at such date remain in effect until such options are exercised or expire.
+As of September 30, 2009, options to purchase 724,750 shares of the Company's common stock were outstanding and no options were available for grant under the 1999 Plan.

-The 2000 Plan provides for the purchase of up to 1,000,000 shares of our common stock.
-As of September 30, 2008, options to purchase 683,455 shares of our common stock were outstanding and options to purchase up to 154,661 shares of our common stock were available for grant under the 2000 Plan.
+The 2000 Stock Option Plan (the "2000 Plan") provides for the purchase of up to 1,000,000 shares of the Company's common stock.
+As of September 30, 2009, options to purchase 633,200 shares of the Company's common stock were outstanding and options to purchase up to 204,916 shares of the Company's common stock were available for grant under the 2000 Plan.

-The 2002 Plan provides for the purchase of up to 1,000,000 shares of our common stock.
-As of September 30, 2008, options to purchase 844,932 shares of our common stock were outstanding and options to purchase up to 122,013 shares of our common stock were available for grant under the 2002 Plan.
+The 2002 Stock Option Plan (the "2002 Plan") provides for the purchase of up to 1,000,000 shares of the Company's common stock.
+As of September 30, 2009, options to purchase 907,150 shares of the Company's common stock were outstanding and options to purchase up to 59,795 shares of the Company's common stock were available for grant under the 2002 Plan.

-The 2006 Plan provides for the purchase of up to 1,000,000 shares of our common stock.
-As of September 30, 2008, options to purchase 925,000 shares of our common stock were outstanding and options to purchase up to 75,000 shares of our common stock were available for grant under the 2006 Plan.
+The 2006 Stock Option Plan (the "2006 Plan") provides for the purchase of up to 1,000,000 shares of the Company's common stock.
+As of September 30, 2009, options to purchase 867,900 shares of the Company's common stock were outstanding and options to purchase up to 132,100 shares of the Company's common stock were available for grant under the 2006 Plan.